hyperledger/fabric-docs-i18n/docs/source/Fabric-FAQ.rst

 :Answer:
-  The number of peers required to endorse a transaction is driven by the endorsement policy that is specified at chaincode deployment time.
+  The number of peers required to endorse a transaction is driven by the endorsement policy that is specified in the chaincode definition.

-  为一笔交易进行背书所需 peers 的数量取决于在 chaincode 部署时期所指定的背书策略。

 :Question:
   Does an application client need to connect to all peers?